 This guitar is one of the most popular choices for those looking for a quality acoustic guitar under $500.
 It comes in a dreadnought size or concert (smaller body) size.
 It also comes in a variety of colors (10 at time of writing).
 Some of the features of this acoustic are: Spruce top, rosewood back and sides, new scalloped bracing.
 Owners describe the sound of this guitar as full, bright, and balanced.
 It will surely bring a smile to your face as you strum chords for hours while learning new songs.
 See all the available color choices for this guitar here.

 Sigma Guitars look strangely similar to Martin guitars.
 This folk style acoustic electric cutaway meets our budget of $500, and people are saying good things about these guitars online.
+It's my pick for the best folk guitar under $500.
 The model SF18CE features a grade A sitka spruce top with mahogany back and sides.
 It also boasts a hand finished scallop bracing system.
 It’s sound is described as tighter and higher than similar quality dreadnoughts.
 This guitar will have a warm and open tone, according to the manufacturer.
 Get more info here.

-This guitar has the looks of something you’d see in a honky tonk bar.
-It is a classic guitar with it’s sunburst color and decorated hummingbird pick guard.
+This is our top pick for the best dreadnought guitar under $500.
+It has the looks of something you’d see in a honky tonk bar.
+It is a really cool looking acoustic guitar.
+It is a classic with it’s sunburst color and decorated hummingbird pick guard.
 It is the more affordable version of the Gibson Hummingbird.
 It has a solid spruce top with mahogany back and sides.
 It also has a pickup so you can amplify it for gigs.
 Owners describe it as having a big sound with great playability.
 Nice low action will make playing much easier.
 The tapered neck is great for beginners and makes forming chords less difficult.
 See more pictures of this guitar here.

 Takamine has been known for their high quality and highly affordable guitars for years.
 Their GD51CE comes in just under $500, and is a cutaway dreadnought.
+It is my top pick if you are looking for the best cutaway acoustic guitar under $500.
 It has a slim neck for great playability, something that beginners and experts both love.
 It has a spruce top with rosewood back and sides.
 You will also be able to amplify this guitar, as it is an acoustic electric.
 It comes in natural or sunburst finishes.
 Owners describe it’s sound as loud and balanced, which is expected of a dreadnought cutaway.
 You can’t go wrong either, as it has an onboard tuner.
 See more pictures and reviews of the guitar here.

 The Seagull S6 is another very popular choice for those looking for an affordable but great sounding acoustic.
 Owners claim it sounds as good as guitars in the $800-$1500 range.
 The S6 has a cedar top with cherry back and sides.
 It features a wider nut, which means this guitar will be a great choice for those playing finger style or that have larger hands.
 Owners of this guitar are singing it’s praises, saying that they have no regrets.
 The sound of this guitar is big, yet soft.
 Described as being “alive” with tone.
 Seagull has been making quality guitars at an affordable price for many years, so the S6 will not disappoint.
 See more on this guitar here.